 The Million Hearts® Cardiovascular Disease (CVD) Risk Reduction Model is a randomized controlled trial that seeks to bridge a gap in cardiovascular care by providing targeted incentives for health care practitioners to engage in beneficiary CVD risk calculation and population-level risk management.
 Instead of focusing on the individual components of risk, participating organizations will engage in risk stratification across a beneficiary panel to identify those at highest risk for atherosclerotic cardiovascular disease (ASCVD).

-There are 516 participating organizations (List) involved in the Million Hearts® Cardiovascular Disease (CVD) Risk Reduction Model.
+There are 319 participating organizations (List) involved in the Million Hearts® Cardiovascular Disease (CVD) Risk Reduction Model.
+Map updates are pending.

 The Million Hearts®: CVD Risk Reduction Model supports both the Million Hearts’ goal to prevent one million heart attacks and strokes and CMS’ objective to identify and spread better models of care delivery and payment.
 This model aims to improve quality while maintaining budget neutrality for Medicare beneficiaries ages 40-79 who have not had a previous heart attack or stroke.